-You might see a new role opening up soon in your IT department: SaaSOps Engineer.
+You might see a new role opening up soon in your IT department: SaaSOps professionals like a SaaSOps Engineer.

 We recently introduced the SaaSOps movement at Altitude, our annual IT conference, because it was clear to us that this category exists.
 SaaSOps is a space that our forward-thinking community constantly operates within—there just hasn’t been a formal name for it yet.
 Here’s the definition:

 : a practice referring to how software-as-a-service (SaaS) applications are managed and secured through centralized and automated operations (Ops), resulting in reduced friction, improved collaboration, and better employee experience